 Big game is defined as larger game animals, such as all species of deer, sheep, and antelope, which include elk, mule deer, bighorn sheep, and pronghorn antelope.

-We sat down with ranch broker and hunting specialists – Robb Nelson, Jeff Hubbard, and Jared Souza – who together have over 100 years of experience in hunting, outfitting, leasing land, and representing hunting buyers, to discuss the top considerations when buying a hunting property.
+We sat down with ranch broker and hunting specialists – Jeff Hubbard and Jared Souza – who together have several years of experience in hunting, outfitting, leasing land, and representing hunting buyers, to discuss the top considerations when buying a hunting property.

 1. Species Preference & Hunter Method